shred/acme4j/src/site/markdown/migration.md

   registration = new RegistrationBuilder().create(session);
 } catch (AcmeConflictException ex) {
   // It failed because your key was already registered.
-  // Retrieve the registration location URI from the exception. registration = Registration.bind(session, ex.getLocation());
+  // Retrieve the registration location URL from the exception. registration = Registration.bind(session, ex.getLocation());
 }
 ```